Why we make social investments

-Our Social Investments achieve a direct social impact (such as affordable homes, employment, low cost finance, affordable energy) and an expectation that the money can be returned, so it can be invested again.
+Our social investments achieve a direct social impact (such as affordable homes, employment, low cost finance, affordable energy) and an expectation that the money can be returned, so it can be invested again.
 JRF’s definition of poverty is when a person’s resources are not sufficient to meet their basic needs, which includes the need to be part of society.
 Our social investments help solve poverty.

 Size of investment (£)

-|National Homelessness Property Fund||£30m+ national fund to buy property to house formerly homeless people with St Mungos Broadway||500,000|
+|National Homelessness Property Fund||£44m national fund to buy property to house formerly homeless people with the support of St Mungos Broadway||500,000|

-|London Community Land Trust||£0.45m of development funds for the London CLT for affordable homes in London||100,000|
+|London Community Land Trust||£0.45m of development funds for affordable homes in London||100,000|

-|Salamanca Funding Affordable Homes||£44m fund, target size £200m to fund affordable housing and other social purpose property||500,000|
+|Funding Affordable Homes||£44m fund to fund affordable housing and other social purpose property||500,000|

-|York Refugee Housing||£0.5m to purchase houses for refugees in York||500,000|
+|York Refugee Housing||£0.5m direct investment to purchase homes for refugees in York||500,000|

-|Ashley Community Housing||£0.2m-£0.5m to fund ACH to purchase houses and flats for refugees in Birmingham||500,000|
+|ACH||£0.5m fund to purchase houses and flats for refugees in Birmingham|| |

 |Social Impact Funds|

-|North East Social Investment Fund||£12m fund to invest in charities and social enterprises in North East||500,000|
+|North East Social Investment Fund||£10.2m fund to invest in charities and social enterprises in North East England||500,000|

-|Big Issue Invest SEIF II||£20m fund to support growth of social enterprises nationally||500,000|
+|Big Issue Invest SEIF II||£22.4m fund to support growth of social enterprises nationally||500,000|

-|Bridges Evergreen Fund||£20m+ fund to hold long term investments in charities and social enterprises||500,000|
+|Bridges Evergreen Fund||£50m fund to hold long term investments in established mission led organisations||500,000|

-Fair by Design - making life affordable
+Fair by Design

 |Leeds Credit Union||Subordinated debt to underpin the capital base of this major Yorkshire based credit union||250,000|

-|Fair for You||Charity to provide loans for white goods and beds, as an alternative to high cost rent to buy||500,000|
+|Fair For You||Charity providing loans for white goods and essential household items, as an alternative to high cost rent to buy||500,000|

-|Fair Finance Personal Loans||Support for personal microloans in London||130,000|
+|Fair Finance||Support for personal microloans in London||130,000|

 |Shared Lives||Development funding for replication of shared lives schemes nationally||350,000|

 |Glasgow Together||£2m charity bond to purchase land and derelict property for renovation by ex offenders||250,000|